hexbatch/apple-core/gokabam-layers/gk-layers/marketplace.md

 Based on the lot settings, the offer can be automatically accepted.
 Or the offer can be reviewed later.
-If this is not an auction, and not set to automatically accept the first offer, then lot owner can decide at any time to accept the offer, or can refuse all offers. if there are not enough tokens for the offer when it is selected, the offer will fail.
+If this is not an auction, and not set to automatically accept the first offer, then lot owner can decide at any time to accept the offer, or can refuse all offers. if there are not enough elements for the offer when it is selected, the offer will fail.

 ### Auctions